Keep it Merry and Bright: How to Store Your Christmas Decorations

-Picture the scene: it’s December, 2021.
+Picture the scene: it’s December, 2023.
 You can’t wait to put up your tree.
-The eggnog is ready, the music is cued up, and you’ve been to your storage unit to get all your boxes of stuff.
+The eggnog is ready, the music is cued up, and you’ve been to your storage unit to get all your boxes of décor.
 You’re ready to be festive in short order.

 But the top third of your tree is missing.

-Like anything in your storage container, your Christmas decorations need to be stored in a way that’s clear and organized — and protects them, too.
+Like anything in your storage container, your Christmas decorations need to be stored in a way that’s clear and organized — and that protects them, too.
+Holiday decorations, especially ornaments, can have immense sentimental value that’s worth preserving.
 We’ve got some tips to help you put everything back so the next time you pull them out, you’re ready to get festive in as little time as possible.
+The less time spent looking for what you need, the more time you have to make memories with family.

 Storing Your Tree

 If you have an artificial tree, you’ll want to make sure you store all the parts together.
 It’s tempting to keep the original box, but Martha Stewart says not to bother — once it’s been up, your tree’s branches need more room for storage.
-You can buy bags or even tree-storage boxes that will make sure the tree stays dust-free and safe.
-Most experts recommend storing the tree horizontally, but if you have to store it standing up, make sure you do so on the appropriate stand.
+You can buy bags, rolling duffels, or even tree storage boxes that will make sure the tree stays dust-free and safe.
+The good news is that these options are usually fairly inexpensive, too.
+Experts are mixed on whether storing horizontally or vertically is better, although both have their merits.
+Horizontal is often easier, but vertical saves space and helps you get the most out of your storage unit.
+Trees stored vertically do best on their own stand.

 Storing Wreaths